 12. Command of installations, activities, and units. a.
 Responsibility.
-Command of an installation, activity, or unit of platoon size or larger is normally the responsibility of the senior regularly assigned officer present, provided he is not ineligible under paragraph 22, subject to the following limitations:
+Command of an installation, activity or unit of platoon size or larger normally is the responsibility of the senior regularly assigned officer present, provided he is not ineligible under paragraph 22, subject to the following limitations:

-(1) Class I installations and activities and comparable oversea installations will normally be commanded by an officer of one of the following branches: Armor, Artillery, Infantry, Corps of Engineers, and Signal Corps.
+- (1) Class I installations and activities and comparable oversea installations normally will be commanded by an officer of one of the following branches: Armor, Artillery, Infantry, Corps of Engineers, and Signal Corps.
+When the senior regularly assigned officer is a member of another branch, the next higher headquarters should be informed. - (2) Class II installations and activities normally will be commanded by an officer of that branch of the Department of the Army staff agency having command jurisdiction.
 When the senior regularly assigned officer is a member of another branch, the next higher headquarters should be informed.
+Command of an installation or activity under the jurisdiction of a Department of the Army agency having no specific branch affiliation will be assumed by the senior regularly asnel of the units.
+These informal channels are used primarily for the exchange of information and do not supplant the normal chain of command.
+The staff or technical channel is sometimes used for routing reports and instructions not involving variations from command policies and directives.
+The noncommissioned officer channel is often used for the accomplishment of certain routine, but important tasks and responsibilities.
+These include training in basic skills and attributes of a soldier; establishment and maintenance of noncommissioned officer standards; proper wearing of the uniform; appearance; and military courtesy of enlisted personnel; care of individual arms and equipment of enlisted personnel, care of living quarters of enlisted personnel; area maintenance tasks; and operation of recreational and other facilities for the primary use of enlisted personnel.
+Each commander defines to his staff and subordinates his policies on the use of these channels.

-(2) Class II installations and activities normally will be commanded by an officer of that branch of the Department of the Army staff agency having command jurisdiction.
-When the senior regularly assigned officer is a member of another branch, the next higher headquarters should be informed.
-Command of an installation or activity under the jurisdiction of a Department of the Army agency having no specific branch affiliation will be assumed by the senior regularly assigned officer present, provided he is otherwise eligible.
+signed officer present, provided he is otherwise eligible.